imitsioni/kth-rpl-hackathon-2022/README.md

 2. Setup all of Baxter sensors by running the explained commands under `steps` on the `state_machine` folder.

-3. Follow the instructions under the `computer vision` folder to install the necessary packages and to publish the .
+3. Follow the instructions under the `computer vision` folder to install the necessary packages and to publish the 5 topics related to the box and cloth corners positions.

 ### Run the state machine